 Trees with high levels of crown crowding (greater than 50% 2-dimensional crown overlap) require more light to achieve the same vigor classes, and this effect increases in higher light environments.
-Only in very high light environments do they reach 35% RVG (Figure 5 & 6).
-Even in low light environments, negative effects on HD ratios and live crown ratios are apparent (Figure 10).
+Only in very high light environments do they reach 35% RVG (Figure 6 & 7).
+Even in low light environments, negative effects on HD ratios and live crown ratios are apparent (Figure 9).
 Without release from crown crowding, trees with greater than 50% crown overlap will suffer serious losses in potential volume growth.
 Pre-commercial thinning is recommended for crop trees that have crown overlap over 50% or are likely to before the next stand entry.
-Precommercial thinning should be done after overstory thinning treatments as harvesting will damage a proportion of crop trees.
+Pre-commercial thinning should be done after overstory thinning treatments as harvesting will damage a proportion of crop trees.

 While maintaining the overstory below 150 SDI is necessary for recruitment of Douglas-fir advanced regeneration into the overstory, entire stands do not need to be thinned to these low levels.
 Most volume growth and stand structure exists in the overstory and thus early, heavy thinning across an entire stand will result in a major loss of potential volume growth (O'Hara 1996).
 It can also result in intense natural regeneration or shrub colonization of open areas.
-Between approximately 150-275 SDI, understory Douglas-fir grows slowly but appears able to maintain its release potential as long as understory cohorts do not get too tall.
 To balance the tradeoff between total stand volume growth and vigor of regeneration, patchy or spatially heterogeneous stands can be created and maintained in a shifting mosaic.